 \\myprofileserver\profiles$\%username%.%domain%\!ctx_osname!.!ctx_osbitness!, the profile disk is located at

 Suppose you enable the profile container feature and then you disable it.
 To ensure a consistent user profile, Profile Management synchronizes the user store profile with a profile container.
 This synchronization occurs during user logon.
-However, be aware that folders in the exclusion list are not copied to the user store.
+Folders in the exclusion list are not copied to the user store.

 - Open the Group Policy Management Editor.

-- Under Policies > Administrative Templates: Policy definitions (ADM) > Classic Administrative Templates (ADM) > Citrix > Profile Management > File system > Synchronization, double-click the Profile container policy.
+- Under Computer Configuration > Policies > Administrative Templates: Policy definitions (ADMX files) > Citrix Components > Profile Management > Profile container settings, double-click the profile container policy.

 - Select Enabled.

-- Click Show to add the relative paths of the folders to the list.
-Citrix recommends that you include the folders containing large cache files to the list.
+Click Show to add the relative paths of the folders to contain in the profile container.
+We recommend that you add folders that contain large cache files.
 For example, add the Citrix Files content cache folder to the list:

 - Click OK.